 3. Structure of Desktop case

-- Area of power supply unit
+- The area for the power supply unit

-The front of the case
+Front of the case

-- Includes power off button, reset button and power signal lights, hard drive signal.
+- Includes power off button, reset button, power signal lights, and hard drive signal.

-- Integrate USB port, Audio port, …
+- It also has an integrated USB port, Audio port, etc.

-The back of the case
+Back of the case

 - Includes ports for connecting peripherals.